dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 <a name="monica-ferraro"></a>

-## How to involve children in the design process
+## How to involve children in the design process – Monica Ferraro

 This talk will examine the different techniques used while working with children as design partners in the design of technology.
 Dressing up, mixing ideas, Playmobil and Lego are great tools for generating new design ideas.
 Colouring pens, stickers and cardboard mockups of devices are great tools to create low-fidelity prototypes.